If you would like to read our 1-sheet, click here!

 They were committed and driven “to reduce the rate of recidivism within the juvenile justice system by facilitating an open forum for artistic self-expression and constructive self-reflection while also fostering genuine, long-lasting relationships with the residents,” which eveolved into Writers in Residence’s current mission and vision.

-So during the fall and spring semesters for 12-weeks, the founding leadership team and student volunteers facilitated creative writing workshops for male and female residents at the Cuyahoga County Juvenile Detention Center and Ohio’s Department of Youth Services – Cuyahoga Hills Juvenile Correctional Facility.
+During the fall and spring semesters for 12-weeks, the founding leadership team and student volunteers facilitated creative writing workshops for male and female residents at the Cuyahoga County Juvenile Detention Center and Ohio’s Department of Youth Services – Cuyahoga Hills Juvenile Correctional Facility.
 The creative writing workshops run weekly for 90 minutes.
 Then, the JCU WIR Cohort published the residents’ creative writing in a chapbook that was shared with the residents, the juvenile detention centers, the University, and the greater Cleveland community.
-The chapbooks are a form of advocacy that frees the residents’ voices and reminds us that individuals that are incarcerated also have dignity that deserves to be recognized.
+The chapbooks as a form of advocacy free the residents’ voices and remind us that individuals who are incarcerated deserve to be treated with dignity.

-Currently, Writers in Residence remains active under the leadership of Zachary Thomas, who received a John Carroll University/Cleveland Foundation’s Anisfield-Wolf Grant Fellowship in 2018 to develop and expand the original JCU WIR Cohort into a non-profit organization managing cohorts across Ohio.
+Currently, Writers in Residence remains active under the leadership of Zachary Thomas, who received a John Carroll University/Cleveland Foundation’s Anisfield-Wolf Book Awards Grant Fellowship in 2018 to expand and develop the original JCU WIR Cohort into a non-profit organization managing cohorts across Ohio.
 He will also conduct a research study that determines the effects of a creative writing workshop on incarcerated youth’s literacy levels and recidivism rates.

 “My expectations are what you gave me: